Sex organ: Plants

-In most plant species, an individual has both male and female sex organs.
+In most plant species, an individual has both male and female sex organs (a hermaphrodite).

 The life cycle of land plants involves alternation of generations between a sporophyte and a haploid gametophyte.
 The gametophyte produces sperm or egg cells by mitosis.
-The sporophyte produces spores by meiosis which in turn develop into gametophytes.
+The sporophyte produces spores by meiosis, which in turn develop into gametophytes.
 Any sex organs that are produced by the plant will develop on the gametophyte.
 The seed plants, which include conifers and flowering plants, have small gametophytes that develop inside the pollen grains (male) and the ovule (female).

 Flowers

 In flowering plants, the flowers contain the sex organs.

 Sexual reproduction in flowering plants involves the union of the male and female germ cells, sperm and egg cells respectively.
-Pollen is produced in stamens and is carried to the pistil, which has the ovary at its base where fertilization can take place.
-Within each pollen grain is a male gametophyte which consists of only three cells.
+Pollen is produced in stamens and is carried to the pistil or carpel, which has the ovule at its base where fertilization can take place.
+Within each pollen grain is a male gametophyte, which consists of only three cells.
 In most flowering plants, the female gametophyte within the ovule consists of only seven cells.
 Thus there are no sex organs as such.

 Fungi

-The sex organs in fungi are called gametangia.
-In some fungi, the sex organs are indistinguishable from each other but, in other cases, male and female sex organs are clearly different.
+The sex organs in fungi are known as gametangia.
+In some fungi, the organs are indistinguishable from each other but, in other cases, male and female sex organs are clearly different.

-Similar gametangia that are similar are called isogametangia.
-While male and female gametangia are called heterogametangia, which occurs in the majority of fungi.
+Similar gametangia that are similar are known as isogametangia.
+While male and female gametangia are known as heterogametangia, which occurs in the majority of fungi.